allenai/allennlp-guide/chapters/chapter03.md

 input token: `bert_tokens-offsets` tells the model which indices in the wordpiece sequence correspond to the beginning of tokens.  `bert_tokens-type-ids` tells the model which side of a `[SEP]` token each wordpiece is on (see the BERT paper for more info on that), and `mask` is used to recover which tokens (not wordpieces) correspond to padding tokens.
+Also note that the `PretrainedBertIndexer` will automatically add `[CLS]` and `[SEP]` tokens at the beginning and end of your text, so you don't have to do that manually.
+This is why `bert_tokens-offsets` starts at 1.

 </exercise>